Bisimilarity in fresh-register automata: Visibly pushdown automata with single assignment and filled registers (VPDRA( ))

 \subsubsection{$\delta(q)=q_1\wedge q_2$ (universal choice)}

 We will let Defender choose the state ($q_1$ or $q_2$) that should be pursued.
 Note that this is consistent with the goal of relating emptiness with bisimilarity.
-To that end, we use the Defender Forcing circuit from Section \ref{sec:bisim-defns}, which we write as $DF(\kappa^1,\kappa^2,\kappa_1^1,\kappa_1^2, \kappa_2^1,\kappa_2^2)$.
-In our particular case, we need to introduce transitions to generate the graph $DF(q^1, q^2, q_1^1, q_1^2, q_2^1, q_2^2)$.
+To that end, we use the Defender Forcing circuit from Section \ref{sec:bisim-defns} (Figure~\ref{fig:dforcing}).
 Recall that in order for the technique to work with {VPDRA}, we need to be sure that the stacks and registers are used in the same way by each of the components.
 This is an easily verifiable property of our constructions.
 In order to implement DF we need two different labels, e.g. $(t_1,1)$ and $(t_2,1)$.

 For brevity, in what follows, we shall write